OseJoy/DataAnalysisProject/README.md

   - Cleaning data
 - Storing, analyzing, and visualizing the wrangled data
 - Reporting on
-  - my data wrangling efforts
+  - my data wrangling efforts(wrangle_report.html)
-  - my data analyses and visualizations (act_report.pdf)
+  - my data analyses and visualizations (act_report.html)

 ## Data
 **WeRateDogs** provided their Twitter archive (which included tweets through August 1, 2017) of basic tweet data (tweet ID, timestamp, text, etc.) for use with this project.